Xilinx/inference-server/docs/index.rst

 Welcome to the official documentation for the AMD Inference Server: an open-source tool to deploy your machine learning models and make them accessible to clients for inference.

-If you are new to the project, start with the :ref:`Introduction <introduction>` to get an overview of what it's about and how this documentation is organized.
+If you are new to the project, start with the :ref:`Introduction <introduction:introduction>` to get an overview of what it's about and how this documentation is organized.

 Use the sidebar to navigate through the different pages in the documentation.
 Note that the documentation is versioned.